andeiceban0352/LFAF-Labs/reports/Report5.md

 1. Get familiar with parsing, what it is and how it can be programmed [1].
 2. Get familiar with the concept of AST [2].
 3. In addition to what has been done in the 3rd lab work do the following:
-    i.
-In case you didn't have a type that denotes the possible types of tokens you need to:
+   1. In case you didn't have a type that denotes the possible types of tokens you need to:
-        a.
-Have a type TokenType (like an enum) that can be used in the lexical analysis to categorize the tokens.
+      1. Have a type __*TokenType*__ (like an enum) that can be used in the lexical analysis to categorize the tokens.
-        b.
-Please use regular expressions to identify the type of the token. ii.
-Implement the necessary data structures for an AST that could be used for the text you have processed in the 3rd lab work. iii.
-Implement a simple parser program that could extract the syntactic information from the input text.
+      2. Please use regular expressions to identify the type of the token.
+   2. Implement the necessary data structures for an AST that could be used for the text you have processed in the 3rd lab work.
+   3. Implement a simple parser program that could extract the syntactic information from the input text.

 ## Theory
 &ensp;&ensp;&ensp; Chomsky Normal Form (CNF) is a specific form of a context-free grammar (CFG), which is a set of production rules that define a formal language.
 In CNF, each production rule is of the form: